andrsj/mafia_club/src/zlo/domain/mmr_calculators/Readme.md

    Points for this rule (`constants.py`):
    `BONUS_FOR_2_GUESS_MAFIA_IN_BEST_MOVE` for 2 guessing
    `BONUS_FOR_3_GUESS_MAFIA_IN_BEST_MOVE` for 3 guessing

+ - Miss:
+   Calculate MMR for this rule:
+   If mafia lose game and had misses - mafias players will get -3 points MMR

+   Points for this rule (`constants.py`):
+   `BONUS_FOR_MISS_FROM_MAFIA` for miss from mafia

  - Sheriff version play:
    Calculate MMR bonus for this rule: